Best Online Degrees in Special Education 2026

 Consider the following special education concentrations that may be available at your chosen online school:

-Autism Spectrum Disorder (ASD) is among the in the world.
+- Autism: Autism Spectrum Disorder (ASD) is among the in the world.
 Therefore, autism concentrations are commonly found in special education programs for future teachers who want to educate, encourage, and oversee the progress of these individuals.
 You'll learn how to properly manage their daily curriculum and social activities while developing an understanding of the disorder itself.

-Assistive technology refers to the devices and tools used by individuals with both physical and cognitive disabilities.
+- Assistive Technology: Assistive technology refers to the devices and tools used by individuals with both physical and cognitive disabilities.
 They're very important for basic functionality in their daily lives, especially in an educational environment.
 This concentration looks at everything from interactive reading software to the latest wheelchair technology.

-There are varying levels of disabilities that children face.
+- High-Incidence and Severe Disabilities: There are varying levels of disabilities that children face.
 Some require a much stronger support system than others.
 With a concentration in high-incidence and severe disabilities, you'll look closely at classroom training and behavioral techniques that help mitigate the naturally high stress levels for these individuals.

-Visual impairment concentrations teach you the techniques for managing and developing children with varying levels of vision loss.
+- Visual Impairment: Visual impairment concentrations teach you the techniques for managing and developing children with varying levels of vision loss.
 You'll learn assistance techniques to help them navigate a classroom environment while developing accessible curriculums for their specific impairment.

 What Can I Do With a Bachelor's in Special Education?